Prefectures of Japan: Fu

 Osaka and Kyoto Prefectures are referred to as fu (府).
 The Classical Chinese character from which this is derived implies a core urban zone of national importance.
 Before World War II, different laws applied to fu and ken, but this distinction was abolished after the war, and the two types of prefecture are now functionally the same.

 Ken

 43 of the 47 prefectures are referred to as ken (県).
 The Classical Chinese character from which this is derived carries a rural or provincial connotation, and an analogous character is used to refer to the counties of China, counties of Taiwan and districts of Vietnam.

 Lists of prefectures

 The different systems of parsing frame the ways in which Japanese prefectures are perceived:

 By Japanese ISO

-The prefectures are also often grouped into eight regions (Chihō).
+The prefectures are traditionally grouped into eight regions (地方, chihō).
 Those regions are not formally specified, they do not have elected officials, nor are they corporate bodies.
-But the practice of ordering prefectures based on their geographic region is traditional.
 This ordering is mirrored in Japan's International Organization for Standardization (ISO) coding.
 From north to south (numbering in ISO 3166-2:JP order), the prefectures of Japan and their commonly associated regions are: